 Skip to main content

-Integrating a chatbot into your app can significantly enhance user engagement by providing instant answers, personalized assistance, and even performing specific tasks directly within the app interface.
-This guide will help you clearly communicate your chatbot requirements to your app builder, covering its purpose, placement, appearance, and activation method.
+Integrating a chat assistant into your app can significantly enhance user engagement by providing instant answers, personalized assistance, and even performing specific tasks directly within the app interface.
+This guide will help you clearly communicate your Chat Assistant requirements to your app builder, covering its purpose, placement, appearance, and activation method.

-Step 1: Define the Chatbot’s Purpose and Capabilities
+Step 1: Define the Chat Assistant’s Purpose and Capabilities

-Begin by specifying what you want your chatbot to do.
-Chatbots can be designed to:
+Begin by specifying what you want your Chat Assistant to do.
+Chat Assistants can be designed to:

 • Answer user questions related to your app’s features, services, or any other relevant information.